rpellerin/rpellerin.github.io/content/on-storing-passwords-in-a-safe-way.md

 Seems like I'll either go with either Keepass or Pass.
 I'll update this article as I become familiar with either of them.

+**Update January 2019**: I've been using `pass` for a few months now and am very satisfied so far.

 # Another topic: two-factor authentication

 For this one, I felt that storing my secrets on my phone (Google Authenticatgor to name it) only sounded a little too much like a Single Point of Failure.
 Should I ever lose access to my phone for any reason, I'd be locked out of services with two factor authentication enabled.
 Time had come to find a way to save a backup of these secrets.

 To do so, I developed my own solution: [gauth2](https://github.com/rpellerin/gauth2/).
 It is forked from another project ([gauth](https://github.com/gbraad/gauth)).
 I improved it and redesigned it a bit.
 I also added some features.

 How does it work?
 Well, it is a web app that stores in one's browser (in the `LocalStorage`, to be precise) one's secrets and generate One Time Passwords based on these secrets.
 The secrets can even be encrypted with a password, to prevent someone with access to the browser from stealing the secrets.
 It also allows secrets to be exported and imported for more convenience.
 I am very satisfied with it so far.
-This, coupled with Google Authenticator, is a pretty solid combination.
+This, on an encrypted laptop, coupled with Google Authenticator, is a pretty solid combination.

 <br />